htang014/rshell/README.md

 ### ls
 * One or more flags are unknown ---- Caused by passing in a flag that does not exist.
 For instance `ls -cupcake`.
 * There was a problem with stat(): File or directory not found ---- Occurs when ls fails to find/open a file.
+* There was a problem with opendir(): Permission denied ---- Occurs when user does not have access to a directory.

 ## Code Summary